 Q: Did Thomas Nast invent the Republican Party?

 A: No, Thomas Nast did not invent the Republican Party.
 The Republican Party was founded in 1854.
-However, his influential cartoons helped shape the party's image and solidify its identity in the public's mind.
+Still, his influential cartoons helped shape the party's image and solidify its identity in the public's mind.

 Q: Why is the Democratic symbol a donkey?